IWC Schaffhausen Portofino Handwound

 In the Portofino Hand-Wound Eight Days, the IWC-manufactured 59210-calibre movement will run precisely and reliably for a full 192 hours, or 8 days, before it automatically stops.
 Strictly speaking, it is 9 days, but the extra day in reserve ensures that the movement maintains as constant a driving torque as possible and continues to run precisely.
 The owner will always be on the safe side if he winds his watch once a week.
 The power remaining can be read off on the power reserve display on the dial.
 Together with the small seconds display and date display, this gives the dial a pleasing equilibrium.
 The indexless balance has a frequency of 28,800 beats per hour and, together with the Breguet spring bent into shape in accordance with age-old watchmaking tradition, helps to make the watch exceptionally accurate.
-The watch is available with a stainless-steel case, blue dial and rhodium-plated indices.
-It has a transparent sapphire-glass back and a black alligator leather strap from the House of Santoni.
+The watch is available with an 18-carat 5N gold case, silver-plated dial and solid gold indices.
+It has a transparent sapphire-glass back and a dark brown alligator leather strap from the House of Santoni.

 With a clear focus on technology and development, the Swiss watch manufacturer IWC Schaffhausen has been producing timepieces of lasting value since 1868.
 The company has gained an international reputation based on a passion for innovative solutions and technical ingenuity.
 One of the world’s leading brands in the luxury watch segment, IWC crafts masterpieces of haute horlogerie at their finest, combining supreme precision with exclusive design.
 As an ecologically and socially responsible company, IWC is committed to sustainable production, supports institutions around the globe in their work with children and young people, and maintains partnerships with organizations dedicated to climate and environmental protection.